GA3RlEL/UmbraLink/README.md

 ## 🐞 Actuall bugs

-Wrong display of date on production ✅ fixed
+Wrong display of date on production ✅ fixed Disconnecting from websocket after resizing to mobile 🟡

 ## Features TBD
 - Restoring password
 - Reconnecting to websocket ✅
-- Sending photos to chat
+- Sending photos to chat ✅

 ## Technologies